AI and security

 AIS has been studied extensively since its inception in the 1990s resulting in four major algorithms: negative selection, artificial immune networks, clonal selection, and Dendritic cell.
 Each is inspired by their biological counterparts providing solutions for complex problems.
 Even elements of immune systems are studied for their application, such as T cells for detection and offense and B cells for immune memory for future encounters.

 The negative-selection mechanism exists to provide tolerance for cells that should be present in the host.
 Those cells selected for destruction are the foreign antigens.
-In this way, negative selection is similar to the whitelist approach.
+In this way, negative selection is similar to the allowlist approach.

 But like our own immune systems, more sophisticated attacks could turn these AIS-based systems against their own hosts, resulting in a denial-of-service style of attack.

 Deep learning applied

 Deep learning is a relatively new machine learning model that builds on earlier neural network research.
 Deep learning, as the name implies, is made up of deep pipelines of independent neural networks (see Figure 3).
 One of the most common network types is the convolutional neural network (CNN) that has been proven effective in object identification in images.
 Other networks include the Long Short-Term Memory (LSTM) network, which is recurrent and ideal for time-series problems.